syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/connectors.md

 ## Add collection of connectors at runtime

-* The collection of connectors can be dynamically added using addElements method.Each time an element is added to the diagram canvas, the ['collectionChange'] event will be triggered.
+* The collection of connectors can be dynamically added using 'addElements' method.Each time an element is added to the diagram canvas, the 'collectionChange' event will be triggered.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}